ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 A last resort is to disable the encryption requirement on the Windows host.
-This should only be used for development and debugging purposes, as anything sent from Ansible can be viewed, manipulated and also the remote session can completely be taken over by anyone on the same network.
+This should only be used for development and debugging purposes, as anything sent from Ansible can be viewed or manipulated, and the remote session can be completely taken over by anyone on the same network.
 To disable the encryption
 requirement:

 .. code-block:: powershell